Chinese Stocks Swing to Gains, Selloff Ends in Asia -- Update

 "Investors are currently most concerned about the protracted China-U.S. trade dispute, which seems to be expanding beyond trade itself," strategists at Goldman Sachs wrote in a note to clients.

-One standout gainer on Friday was Tencent Holdings Ltd., the Chinese internet giant that has been clobbered in recent days.
-Shares jumped 6.4%, poised to snap their record 10-day losing streak.
-Hong Kong-listed Tencent has lost about 30% of its value this year; more than $250 billion has been wiped off its market value from its record high in January through Thursday.
+One standout gainer Friday was Tencent Holdings Ltd., the Chinese internet giant that has been clobbered in recent days.
+Shares jumped 8%, snapping a record 10-day losing streak.
+Hong Kong-listed Tencent has lost more than a quarter of its value this year; more than $250 billion had been wiped off its market value from its record high in January through Thursday.

 Meanwhile, the yuan rose against the dollar in China's domestic market, following news that the White House has decided to move ahead with plans for President Trump to meet with Chinese leader Xi Jinping at the Group of 20 summit in Buenos Aires next month.
 One dollar bought 6.9040 yuan, down from 6.9268 Thursday.